For Madera to get a transitional home for sex trafficking victims, it needs the community’s help

-MADERA, California (KGPE) — A Madera non-profit is currently in the process of converting a building into a transitional home for women who have been victimized by sex trafficking.
+MADERA, California (KSEE) — A Madera non-profit is currently in the process of converting a building into a transitional home for women who have been victimized by sex trafficking.

 The Olive Foundation, founded by Madera Police Lt.
 Dan Foss, was gifted the building by an anonymous donor.
 There’s already $55,000 that’s been raised to renovate it into a home, but there’s still a little more needed.